-Scientific breakthrough reveals secret to successful exercise programmesJanuary 18th, 2013 in Health
+Scientific breakthrough reveals secret to successful exercise programmesJanuary 18, 2013 in Medicine & Health / Health

 Do you feel like exercise just leaves you fatigued without any real improvements?
 A study of cyclists by scientists at the University of Stirling has uncovered the secret to successful training, a discovery which could help us all lead healthier lives.